The Swiss Cheese Model for AI Agent Security: Why No Single Defense Works

 Layer 3: MCP Skill Verification & Supply Chain Security

-Common holes in 5 MCP Vulnerabilities Every AI Agent Builder Must Patch.
-Public skills?
-Big risk.
-More in Securing MCP Servers: API Key Management for AI Agents.
+The risk is highest with public skills installed from registries.
+Every new dependency is a new entry point.
+Common vulnerability patterns are covered in 5 MCP Vulnerabilities Every AI Agent Builder Must Patch and Securing MCP Servers: API Key Management for AI Agents.

 Layer 4: Agent-to-Agent Authentication & Output Signing